TechnoTanuki/Python_BMP/README.md

 * https://github.com/TechnoTanuki/Python_BMP/blob/main/Features_Speedtest.py
 * It should generate a bitmap and open MS Paint under windows to show output...
 Close the MS Paint window to execute another script
-* under unix
-change editor at line 168
-ret =proc.call('mspaint '+file) # replace with another editor if Unix or comment the line.
-* You can inspect the file later with another graphics editor file name is file='test.bmp' at line 162

 # Unit tests